sibby-killer/AI_Assignment_W3/README.md

 streamlit run app.py
 The app will open in your default browser at http://localhost:8501

-## 🧠 Machine Learning Models
+🧠 Machine Learning Models
 1. Handwritten Digit Recognition
-Architecture: Convolutional Neural Network (CNN)
+Architecture: CNN

 Layers: 5 convolutional, 3 dense layers with dropout